Man killed in Wisconsin incident had pending drug charges

 Officer Paul Christensen was also hit, but was treated and released from a hospital.
 A bystander, Brittany Schowalter, 30, was shot and remained in a hospital Friday.

-Both Christensen and Biese fired at least one shot, police said.
+Both Christensen and Sgt.
+Christopher Biese fired at least one shot, police said.
 They said the total number of rounds would be determined through a continuing investigation being led by the Green Bay Police Department.

 Court records show that Houston was free on bond pending charges in Fond du Lac County of possession of drugs with intent to sell.
 He also faced two counts of disorderly conduct in Marathon County.